Krystofido/folder-inator/README.md

 Program to put files with the same pattern to the same folder.

 # Disclaimer
-It's still work in progress, so use at your own risk.
+It's still work in progress, so use at your own risk!